-- Part 1: Turnbull Allocations § 46-740.
-Add new subsection (3). (a) If allocation is adopted for use of ground water for municipal purposes within an integrated management area, the permissible withdrawal of ground water for municipal uses shall not be less than the greater of either: (1) an annual amount not be less than 250 gallons per person served per day; plus 6 inches per acre of the total acreage within the municipal jurisdictional limits, plus all areas of the municipal water supply system outside of those limits; plus the same inches per acre as provided for under 46-740(1) for all irrigated lands served by the municipal water supplier; plus any volume of water needed to operate power generation facilities; plus all existing or pending industrial uses.
+Part 2: Turnbull Allocations § 46-740.
+Add new subsection (4). (a) If allocation is adopted for use of ground water for municipal purposes within a management area, the permissible withdrawal of ground water for municipal uses shall not be less than the greater of either: (1) an annual amount not be less than 250 gallons per person served per day; plus 6 inches per acre of the total acreage within the municipal jurisdictional limits, plus all areas of the municipal water supply system outside of those limits; plus the same inches per acre as provided for under 46-740(1) for all irrigated lands served by the municipal water supplier; plus any volume of water needed to operate power generation facilities; plus all existing or pending industrial uses.
 Ground water used for fire protection, water and sewage system maintenance, construction and repairs shall not be subject to annual allocations.
-Ground water pumped from dewatering wells shall also not be subject to annual allocations; or (2) The total volume of water that may be withdrawn and transferred under all permits issued pursuant to § 46-638 et seq., including permits granted but not yet fully exercised. - (b) The annual amounts calculated pursuant to subsection (3)(a)(1) & (2) shall be based on the conditions as they existed on the date the basin, subbasin or reach was designated fully or overappropriated, except that the gallons per person served per day shall be calculated annually to reflect changes in population served by a municipal system. - (c) Allocation for municipal purposes shall not be permitted unless allocations under subsection (1) of 46-740 have also been adopted for the entire management area. - Part 2: Add new subsection (4). (a) If an integrated management plan adopted pursuant to §§ 46-715 to 46-718 does not include allocations for irrigation or municipal use, the permissible withdrawal of ground water for municipal uses shall not be less than the greater of either: (1) an annual amount not be less than 250 gallons per person served per day; plus 6 inches per acre of the total acreage within the municipal jurisdictional limits, plus all areas of the municipal water supply system outside of those limits; plus the inches per acre necessary to meet the crop irrigation requirement for corn for all irrigated lands served by the municipal water supplier; plus any volume of water needed to operate power generation facilities; plus all existing or pending industrial uses.
+Ground water pumped from dewatering wells shall also not be subject to annual allocations; or (2) The total volume of water that may be withdrawn and transferred under all permits issued pursuant to § 46-638 et seq., including permits granted but not yet fully exercised.

+(b) Allocation for municipal purposes shall not be permitted unless allocations under subsection (1) of 46-740 have also been adopted for the entire management area.

+Part 3: Add new subsection (5). (a) If an integrated management plan adopted pursuant to §§ 46-715 to 46-718 does not include allocations for irrigation or municipal use, the permissible withdrawal of ground water for municipal uses shall not be less than the greater of either: (1) an annual amount not be less than 250 gallons per person served per day; plus 6 inches per acre of the total acreage within the municipal jurisdictional limits, plus all areas of the municipal water supply system outside of those limits; plus the inches per acre necessary to meet the crop irrigation requirement for all irrigated lands served by the municipal water supplier; plus any volume of water needed to operate power generation facilities; plus all existing or pending industrial uses.
 Ground water used for fire protection, water and sewage system maintenance, construction and repairs shall not be subject to annual allocations.
-Ground water pumped from dewatering wells shall also not be subject to annual allocations; or (2) The total volume of water that may be withdrawn and transferred under all permits issued pursuant to § 46-638 et seq. including permits granted but not yet fully exercised. - (b) The annual amounts calculated pursuant to subsection (4)(a)(1) & (2) shall be based on the conditions as they existed on the date the basin, subbasin or reach was designated fully or overappropriated, except that the gallons per person served per day shall be calculated annually to reflect changes in population served by a municipal system.
+Ground water pumped from dewatering wells shall also not be subject to annual allocations; or (2) The total volume of water that may be withdrawn and transferred under all permits issued pursuant to § 46-638 et seq. including permits granted but not yet fully exercised.